A new collaborative workspace for education, exploration and innovation is coming to downtown Hartford, Connecticut in 2018.

 Our emphasis is on hardware, prototype creation, CNC machining, electronics, coding, fiber arts, fabrication (both wood and metal), traditional blacksmithing, glass-blowing, ceramics and the arts.

 The facility’s easily accessible downtown location and public service mission allow it to become a valuable community resource.
 The large, well-equipped space will be a focal point for collaboration for businesses and individuals.

 “Connecticut has the potential to be a national leader and invest in the next generation of makers.
-Our manufacturing history can be the foundation for a vibrant, tech-savvy, economy- driving future,” said Devra Sisitsky, Executive Director and co-founder with Bryan Patton.
+Our manufacturing history can be the foundation for a vibrant, tech-savvy, economy- driving future,” said Devra Sisitsky, Executive Director.
 “MakerspaceCT will be in the vanguard of that effort, with innovation, entrepreneurship and workforce development at the core.”

 Nationally, the Maker Movement fuels reinvigorated American manufacturing, making more readily available the tools for designing and building.
 The American resurgence in do-it-yourself (DIY) activities in recent years includes electronics, robotics, 3D printers and scanners, laser cutters, CNC machine, tools, metalworking, wood-working and more traditional arts and crafts.
 All of which can find a home at MakerspaceCT.

 “Making is a vehicle to lift up individuals and communities,” Sisitsky said.

 Construction on the space will commence by the end of the year, with a planned opening in the Summer of 2018.
 However, educational programming will begin downtown well before the official opening.
 Starting in Winter of 2018, MakerspaceCT will offer free, hands-on educational workshops in disciplines such as Arduino programming, CAD and laser cutting.
 Scholarships for these courses will be available to all Hartford-area residents.